antonioalberti/yt_ptbr_transcript/Readme.md

 5. Make sure the virtual environment is activated.
 If not, activate it by running:

 myenv\Scripts\activate

 6. Run the `main.py` script:

 python main.py

-3. Enter the YouTube video URL when prompted.
+7. Enter the YouTube video URL when prompted.

-4. The script will download the video, extract its audio, and save it as an MP3 file in the project directory.
+8. The script will download the video, split it into parts, extract audio from each part, and save the audio files in the "downloads" folder.

-5. The audio will be transcribed using the OpenAI Whisper API, and the transcription will be saved as a text file in the project directory.
+9. The audio from each part will be transcribed using the OpenAI Whisper API, and the transcription will be saved as a text file in the "downloads" folder.

+## Customization

+- You can customize the duration of each video part by modifying the `part_duration` variable in the `main.py` script.
+By default, it is set to 10 minutes (600 seconds).

+- The video parts are saved as black screens instead of the original video content to reduce file size.
+If you want to include the original video content, you can modify the `split_video_into_parts` function in the `main.py` script.

 ## Dependencies

 The project relies on the following Python packages:

 - `pytube`: For downloading YouTube videos
-- `moviepy`: For extracting audio from the downloaded video
+- `moviepy`: For splitting the video into parts and extracting audio
 - `python-dotenv`: For loading the OpenAI API key from the `.env` file
 - `openai`: For transcribing the audio using the OpenAI Whisper API